fmilheir/tmp/workflow.md

 * To enhance modularity, the project leverages ES6 JavaScript runtimes, resulting in the use of '.mjs' file extensions.

+## .env file / GitHub secrets

+* During development, sensitive information such as database connections and credentials is stored in environment (env) files for security reasons.
+* The .env file is consistently excluded from version control repositories to prevent sensitive information from being exposed.
+* For hosting, GitHub Secrets are employed to securely store sensitive data, which is then referenced within the code for secure runtime access.

+## MVC

+* It is used to separate the concerns of an application into three interconnected components, each with its own responsibilities.
+* The Routes were separated, it serve to map URLs to specific controller actions, determining how incoming HTTP requests are processed.
+* They enable clean URLs and centralize the configuration of URL pattern.
+* Model classes oversee data management and database interactions, ensuring data integrity and consistency.
+* Controller classes handle incoming HTTP requests, mediating interactions with models, and format data into JSON for client communication, fostering a structured and efficient application architecture.

 ## Containerizing the entire project using Docker:

 ### Dockerfile: